 What is flexible working?

-Flexible working is an arrangement between employers and employees which gives workers a degree of freedom as to where, when and how they work.
-Forms of flexible working include:
+Flexible working refers to an arrangement agreed upon by employers and employees that provides workers with the freedom to choose where, when, and how they work.
+Various forms of flexible working exist, including:

 - Part-time working: This is when an employee’s working hours are anything less than the company’s standard full-time contract.

 - Job shares: When two or more people share a role.